OREL-group/GSoC/Open Source Ethics/Ethical Regulators/blogpost.md

 # Exploring Openness through Agent-Based Models of Personality
 ## An Adaptive model of Cybernetic Big Five Theory (CB5T)

-"SOCRATES: Or again, in a ship, if a man having the power to do what he likes, has no intelligence or skill in navigation [aretes kybernetikes], do you see what will happen to him and to his fellow-sailors?" -Plato, Alcibiades I
+"Socrates: Or again, in a ship, if a man having the power to do what he likes, has no intelligence or skill in navigation [aretes kybernetikes], do you see what will happen to him and to his fellow-sailors?" --Plato, Alcibiades I

 As revolutions and innovations have been pushed forward in the field of cybernetics, spanning the foundations of other disciplines like cognitive science, computer science, and robotics, since the field’s inception by ​​Norbert Wiener, researchers have studied how similar principles are involved in the regulation of artificial control systems and organisms.
 When understanding how humans think and behave, provides a way for creating models of cybernetic theories of the human experience - including personality, emotions, and moods.
 For personality, in particular, we can construct a "complex" personality using NetLogo, as produced by ​​Duncan McGreggor.